-Railways (including Rs.
-18 crores for the Metropolitan Transport Projects).
+25. The annual plan for 1979-80, as finalised provides an amount of Rs.
+650 crores for the Railways.
 This allocation is higher by Rs.
 97 crores than the previous year's revised outlay of Rs.
 553 crores.
-The allotment for 1979-80 includes a provision of Rs.
-288 crores for the rolling stock or an increase of Rs.
+The allotment for 1979-80 includes a provision of Rs 288 crores for the rolling stock or an increuse of Rs.
 50 crores over the revised outlay for the current year and an amount of Rs.
 42 crores for new lines i.e., an increase of Rs.
 11 crores over the revised outlay for the current year.
 The plan outlay for 1979-80 also provides for a step up of the allocation for passenger and other railway users' amenities to Rs.
 5 crores from Rs.
 4 crores in the previous year.
-The list of 'Passenger Amenities' has been reviewed and some items, which are either in the nature of safety works or unremunerative operating improvement works, have been deleted from this list.
-With these changes in the norms of allocation, the actual availability of resources will be even higher and enable provision of more facilities for rail-users.
-The plan-head "Passenger and other Railway Users' Amenities" is also being split up from the year 1979-80, to show allotment of funds and expenditure on 'Passenger Amenities' as distinct from 'Other Railway Users' Amenities'.
+The list of 'Passenger Amenities' has been reviewed and some items, which are either in the nature of safety works or unremunerative operating improvement works have been deleted from this list.
+With these changes in the norms of allocation, the actual availability of resources will be even higher and enable provision of more facilities for railusers.
+The plan-head 'Passenger other Railway Users' Amenities' also being split up from the year 1979to show allotment of funds and expenditure on 'Passenger Amenities' as distinct from 'Other Railway Users' Amenities'.